bdkrock/PeerfitInterview/questionnaire.md

 # Project Discussion

 ### 1. What opportunities do you see to improve data storage and standardization for these datasets?
+There is quite a bit that can be improved for these datasets in terms of data storage/design and standardization.
+I'll try to keep my observations at a high level for the sake of sticking to the time limit.

+Normalization would greatly improve the storage requirements, database speed, and usability of these datasets.
+For the purposes of this discussion question, I'll work backwards (e.g. from what was provided) instead of from the ground up (e.g. how I would design it from scratch).

+First, I'll focus on data storage and performance.
+I noticed that all of the fields except for `id` are `DEFAULT NULL`, which can slow down database and query performance when the model is scaled.
+Likewise, the data types used are inconsistent across the two datasets.
+For instance, `studio_key` is `varchar(40)` in `clubready_observations` but `varchar(100)` in `mindbody_reservations`; these should be standardized and the data type should be set to the lowest possible variable length.
+There are other possibilities for data type changes, depending on the future state model of the database.

+Next, actual database schema is inefficient in terms of design.
+These datasets contain many repeating groups, redundant data, and fields that are not dependent on the primary keys.
+A unique identifier variable needs to be created to identify the partners.
+Additionally, the `id` field exists in both datasets and contains non-unique values between the two and needs to be distinguished; these should be moved to a new table containing two primary keys (the newly-distinguished `id` field with the reservation id, and the newly-created `partner_id`).
+Similarly, `member_id` is not unique between tables, and needs to be uniquely identified at a higher level to correspond with partners; a new `member` table should be created to store this data. `member_id` should be included in the new `reservation_id` table discussed before.

+Then, separate tables should be used to eliminate repeating data/groups within reservation data.
+This could be accomplished by having one table containing unique for each of the following: `studio_key` data (including any additional information associated with that studio), and class information (including `class_tag`, `instructor_full_name`, and `level`).

+Finally, the column names and formats are not consistent and need to be standardized.
+This is primarily true of the datetime fields.

+I could go into more detail, but I need to be wary of time.

 ### 2. What forecasting opportunities do you see with a dataset like this and why?
+Option 1: compare the relationship between canceled/abandoned reservations across multiple potential drivers contained in these datasets, such as studio, class tag, level of class, and time of class.
+Are any of these variables more likely to result in a cancelled/abandoned reservation?
+Can they be benchmarked and compared across historical data to predict future behavior?

+Option 2: compare the relationship between individual members and their likelihood to cancel/abandon a reservation.
+Are their results comparable to overall results?
+Are any variables driving their likelihood to cancel/abandon (e.g. time of class, level of difficulty, etc.)?
+Do these variable-based patterns correlate to established benchmarks?

+Option 3: compare the usage/cancellation data above to member subscription/benefit data to observe patterns such as "are members who cancel frequently more likely to quit the program or rescind the benefit?"

+Option 4: given the revenue model associated with reservation completion and/or cancellation/abandonment, utilize the models built above to forecast future income and cash flows.

+Of course all of this could be fed into machine learning models to enhance predictive ability and pinpoint further topics for exploration.

 ### 3. What other data would you propose we gather to make reporting/forecasting more robust and why?
+This is a broad question with far-reaching implications, but I'll try to keep it short.

+Geographic data for both studio/class locations and member workplace/home could be useful to determine whether commute time influences likelihood to keep/abandon a reservation.

+Further member demographic data could be utilized to add more variables and further increase the value, depth, and breadth of predictive models.

+Review data around individual studios, their class offerings, and their instructors could also shed light on historical trends in cancelled/abandoned reservations and help model future behavior.

+Obviously, financial data regarding the income and income lost is important, and is necessary if financial models are to be built.

 # My Questions/Observations